WickedFinancial/Wicked/README.md

 ## Using the Dapp 🐥

 Currently the relevant contract instances for the Dapp are only deployed on the Kovan-testnet.
-Therefore you have to options when using / manually testing the dapp:
+Therefore you have to options when using the dapp:
 1. Connect to Kovan directly
 2. Run a local fork of Kovan and connect to that